Are you looking to host your blog? Overwhelmed by all the different blog hosting services?

 DreamHost is an officially recommended hosting company by WordPress.org.
-They offer unmatched 97-day money-back guarantee to try out their hosting risk-free.
+They offer an unmatched 97-day money-back guarantee to try out their hosting risk-free.

-With every hosting plan, you’ll get 1-click WordPress install, free domain purchase, and a free SSL certificate.
+With every hosting plan, you’ll get a 1-click WordPress install, free domain purchase, and a free SSL certificate.
 You can manage your website files with their easy-to-use custom control panel.

 Pricing: Regular price starts at $10.95 per month